DeveloperToolsWG/console-object/README.md

 Some features are widely implemented, but not universally.

 **Specify too deeply what the logging system must do with input.**
 Features should be described in universal logging API terms.
-Some APIs specify that error messages "will be read" or "have an (x) icon" in the console, those sorts of things should be left to the console implementations themselves.
+Some APIs specify that error messages "will be red" or "have an (x) icon" in the console, those sorts of things should be left to the console implementations themselves.

 **Include this work within a ECMA, W3C or WHATWG deliverable.**
 For now, this work will remain outside of those groups for two important reasons.